Kefir

 Sources

-- British Dietetic Association fermented food guidance (BDA)
+- British Dietetic Association fermented foods food fact sheet (BDA)